Made a Shopify account, and Shopify SEO techniques left you scratching your head? If yes, we feel you.

 Q. Is Shopify Site Good For SEO?

 Because Shopify offers excellent SEO tools to site owners, it is suitable for SEO.
-Even though it covers all the tools that an eCommerce owner would need to optimise his website, you can get more advanced features by paying a few bucks.
+Even though it covers all the tools an eCommerce owner would need to optimise his website, you can get more advanced features by paying a few bucks.
 Honestly, if you use it the right way, the SEO features of Shopify will rank your site higher in the SERPs.

 Q. Is SEO Beneficial For Small Businesses?